Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 typical USB-UART adapters self-power and TP1 should be left floating)

-Verified 2026-05-03 on instructor’s GL-MT300N-V2 reference unit by bidirectional serial confirmed at 115200 8N1.
+Verified 2026-05-03 on the instructor’s GL-MT300N-V2 reference unit.
+Bidirectional serial confirmed at 115200 8N1.
 U-Boot, kernel, and OpenWrt login output all visible on TP3.
 If silk-screen labels on a particular unit are unclear, confirm GND with a multimeter (TP2 rings to the DC barrel jack ground ring) and identify TX activity during boot with a logic probe.
-Do NOT guess — incorrect connections can damage the device or adapter.
+Do not guess.
+Incorrect connections can damage the device or adapter.

 Connect: